Personal profile

-Leon Davies is Professor of Optometry & Physiological Optics at Aston University, and serves as Chair of the Board of Trustees and Immediate Past President of The College of Optometrists.
+Leon Davies is Professor of Optometry & Physiological Optics at Aston University, an Honorary Professor at the University of Bradford, Chair of the Board of Trustees & Immediate Past President of The College of Optometrists, and Renter Warden at the Worshipful Company of Spectacle Makers.

 He graduated with a First-Class Honours in Optometry (BSc) and earned a PhD in Physiological Optics.
-Professor Davies is a General Optical Council (GOC) registered optometrist, a Liveryman and Senior Court Assistant of the Worshipful Company of Spectacle Makers, and holds Fellowships with the College of Optometrists (FCOptom), the American Academy of Optometry (FAAO), and the Higher Education Academy (SFHEA).
-His editorial contributions include serving as Clinical Editor of Optometry Today and Editor-in-Chief of the peer-reviewed journal Optometry in Practice.
-In 2022, he was recognised with an Honorary Professorship at the University of Bradford.
+Professor Davies is a General Optical Council (GOC) registered optometrist, a Liveryman of the Worshipful Company of Spectacle Makers, and holds Fellowships with the College of Optometrists (FCOptom), the American Academy of Optometry (FAAO), and the Higher Education Academy (SFHEA).
+His editorial contributions include serving as Clinical Editor of Optometry Today, Editor-in-Chief of the peer-reviewed journal Optometry in Practice, Editorial Board Member for BioMed Research International, and special issue editor for Ophthalmic & Physiological Optics.
+In 2022, he was Optometry Clinical Lead at the 2022 Commonwealth Games.
+He also co-created the innovative mobile eye care service, Villa Vision, in partnership with Aston Villa FC Foundation and Essilor Vision for Life.

 An experienced researcher, Professor Davies has published over 70 peer-reviewed articles and secured over £3 million in funding from UKRI, the EU, charitable organisations, and multinational corporations.
 His research, which focuses on presbyopia and restoring ocular accommodation to ageing eyes, is widely recognised for its impact.
 He has successfully supervised 17 PhD and professional doctorate candidates, mentored 14 postdoctoral researchers, and acted as an external examiner for theses in Australia, Hong Kong, Spain, and the UK.